jagrvargen/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 6. Print Numberz - Prints all single digit numbers in base 10 using the putchar function.

 7. Print Tebahpla - Prints the lowercase alphabet backwards using the putchar function.

+8. Print Base 16 = Prints all the digits in base 16 using putchar.